 b) Second what you want to do in future

-c) Third how does MBA fit into the scheme of things
+c) Third how does ISB fit into the scheme of things

 Clearly there are some experiences, attributes, and interests that you already have.
 This is your past.
 You have aspirations to do something in the future.
 Now, based upon what you have done in the past, and what you want to do in future, there are certain gaps in terms of skill sets, in terms of network, or in terms of competencies, that you want the b-school to bridge.
 So, you need to build a case that equipping yourself with these skillsets, network and competencies will help embark you towards your future goals.